Tdarr_Plugin_bsh1_Boosh_FFMPEG_QSV_HEVC

 ==DESCRIPTION==

 \nSpecify a minimum average video bitrate.
-When encoding we take the current video bitrate and halve
+When encoding default behaviour is to halve the current video bitrate

-it to get an average target.
+to get an average target.
 This option sets a lower limit to that average (i.e if you have a video bitrate

 of 3000, half is 1500, if your minimum desired average bitrate is 2000 then we use that as the target instead